Import Export Business License: Everything You Need to Know

-You may need an import export business license for international trade.
+You may need an import-export business license for international trade.
 The license is issued by a federal agency, and it identifies the products that can be shipped between different countries.
 Depending upon the product being imported or exported, you may or may not require a license.
 You can also apply for a temporary license or ATA Carnet document for the purpose of transportation.

 Understanding Your Licensing Needs

 Before you set up an import-export company, it's important to know the federal and state regulations about the product you will be dealing in.
 Find out the different licenses and permits you would need at federal and state levels.
 Also, don't forget to obtain product liability insurance.
-If your company hires workers, you may want to buy workers compensation insurance, disability insurance, and health insurance policies.
+If your company hires workers, you may want to buy workers' compensation insurance, disability insurance, and health insurance policies.

 Expanding Your Import-Export Company

 You need not change your business structure or type of company with the growth of your business.
 An LLC can be large enough to take care of your business.
 Similarly, various types of corporations can be small enough to fit your requirements.
-However, if you've been conducting business outside the United States and want to set up one inside the country, you will have to file tax returns as a nonresident entity until you become a resident.
+However, if you've been conducting business outside the United States and want to set up one inside the country, you will have to file tax returns as a non-resident entity until you become a resident.

 Can You Have Two Businesses Under One Corporation?

-If you'd like to conduct two different businesses under a single corporation — say, for instance, import-export and consulting — there is nothing that can stop you doing it legally.
-However, most experienced American businessmen prefer to set up separate companies for different types of businesses with different set of customers and risk levels.
-Splitting a company based on the nature of business makes it easier to see which operations are making you more money.
+If you'd like to conduct two different businesses under a single corporation — say, for instance, import-export and consulting — there is nothing that can stop you from doing it legally.
+However, most experienced American businessmen prefer to set up separate companies for different types of businesses with a different set of customers and risk levels.
+Splitting a company based on the nature of the business makes it easier to see which operations are making you more money.